 Here are the example results in JSON.

 Microsoft has made the cheaper (or free) versions of SQL Server very powerful by allowing us to use features which were previously enterprise only.
 For me, it does everything I need from a database.
-In-memory tables that can handles thousands of updates a second, to large clustered columnstore tables that can handle real-time analytical queries that drive dashboards.
+In-memory tables that can handle thousands of updates a second, to large clustered columnstore tables that can handle real-time analytical queries that drive dashboards.

 It would be nice to see the JTDS driver get more attention, as it's much faster than ODBC but at the time of writing, doesn't work with the latest versions of SQL Server and doesn't have much documentation / support.
 Maybe Microsoft could release and maintain JTDS driver in parallel to JDBC?

 Utilising the cache scope could also prove quite powerful as it will reduce the resource requirements of SQL Server, whilst improving the performance of your Mule application.
 I'll try to blog on this soon but feel free to pester me if I haven't.
-Further reading